University staff to stage ‘biggest ever’ strikes this month as 70,000 walk out

 Sign up to our free weekly Voices newsletter

-More than 70,000 lecturers and other staff at 150 universities will strike for three days this month, a union has announced, warning that the mass action is “just the beginning” unless vice-chancellors “get serious”.
+More than 70,000 lecturers and other staff at 150 universities will strike for three days this month, a union has announced, warning that the mass action is “just the beginning”.

+The University and College Union (UCU) said the strikes – on November 24, 25 and 30 – will be the biggest ever to hit UK universities and could impact more than two million students.

-Despite the historic scale of the strikes, the union warned that industrial action will intensify further in the months to come unless the long-running dispute over pay, working conditions and pensions is resolved.
+Despite the historic scale of the strikes, the union warned that industrial action will intensify in the months to come unless the long-running dispute over pay, working conditions and pensions is resolved.

 The threat of escalated action in the new year will come alongside a marking and assessment boycott if the dispute is not resolved, the union said.